Prathewsh/Cors-error-fix/README.md

 1. Open your `.htaccess` file in your CodeIgniter project.

-2. Add the following CORS rules at the top of your `.htaccess` file to enable cross-origin requests:
+2. Add the CORS rules given in allowcors at the top of your `.htaccess` file to enable cross-origin requests: